FulopGergely/Figure-it-out/README.md

 CSS + javascript + Jquery

-can be start with index.html, it needs live server
+can start with index.html, it needs live server